aflanders7/Bookstore/README.md

 # Bookstore Database Management App
 Author: Audrey Flanders

-[Link to Demo](https://bookstoredbms.onrender.com/)    (Please be patient- It may takes about 30 seconds for the server to spin up.)
+[Link to Demo](https://bookstoredbms.onrender.com/)    (Please be patient; it takes about 30 seconds for the server to spin up.)

 ![scehma](/public/images/schema.png)